QueraTeam/qbuild/README.md

 # Usage

-First, `chdir` to the root of the challenge's git repository.
+First, `cd` to the root of the challenge's git repository.
 Then run `qbuild` command.
 That's it!

 ```bash
 cd GIT-REPO